dhebel/babycal/README.md

 # A Framework for Data Simulation and Analysis of the BabyCal Electromagnetic Calorimeter (Thesis work)

-This thesis work consists in a script that creates a system bewteen all the tools contained in the repository (all with their respective documentation in each folder for stand-alone use).
+This thesis work consists in a grouop of scripts that creates a system bewteen all the tools contained in the repository (all with their respective documentation in each folder for stand-alone use).

-WIP (Resumen del funcionamiento del framework.)
+WIP Status: Developing src/main.ipynb to train the NN that detects particle types

 ## Usage
-Just clone and run the scripts for generation, translation and analysis
+Clone, and opt for standalone use of the tools or execute src/main.py with Python 3 (last stable version).